bigherve/project_rock_paper_scissors_2.0/README.md

 It will have three buttons, one for each selection ‘Rock’, ‘Paper’ or ‘Scissors’.
 Our desired output is to display the running score, and announce a winner of the game once one player reaches 5 points.
 pseudocode:
 Make three buttons one for each selection ‘Rock’, ‘Paper’ or ‘Scissors’, then remove the logic that plays 5 rounds.
 Add event listeners to the buttons that call the playRound function with the correct playerSelection when a button is clicked.
-Add a div to display the games results and change all of the console.logs into DOM methods.
-Display the running score, and announce a winner of the game once one player reaches 5 points.
+Add a div to display the games results and change all of the console.logs into DOM methods to display the running score, and announce a winner of the game once one player reaches 5 points.

 Divide & Conquer:
 I'll start by making the buttons then I'll connect them to the DOM and finally I'll make the div to show the score and announce the winner.